 The PCS Regulation Best Interest Recommendation Documentation Supplement form must be completed and submitted to the home office via Docupace for review and record keeping.
-It is the responsibility of the financial professional to research and obtain all relevant information when formulating a recommendation decision.
+It is the responsibility of

 Cash and Non-Cash Compensation

 In part, FINRA Rule 2320 'Variable Contracts of an Insurance Company' reads "In connection with the sale and distribution of variable contracts...no associated person of a member firm shall accept any compensation from anyone other than the member with which the person is associated."